dotlang/language/README.md

 - It is invalid for a class to have bodies only for some of methods.
 Either all of methods should have bodies or none of them should have (no abstract class).
 - There is no inheritance.
 Composition is encouraged instead.
 - If a class name (name of the file containing the class body) starts with underscore, means that it is private (only accessible by other classes in the same package).
 If not, it is considered public.
-- You can prevent usage of a class as a non-static class by defining normal constructor as private.
+- You can prevent usage of a class as a non-static class by defining constructor as private.

 ###Class members